jentery/dh150/index.md

 ### Apparatuses

 Approaches to media in fiction rely heavily on how media are measured: how they are divided into components and then isolated, traversed, compared, contrasted, and the like.
 These components are not the inevitable output of technologies.
 They are decisions with histories, norms, and expectations.
 That is, they are made and used often, they have conventions, and people want or assume particular experiences from them.
 They are also entwined with disciplines and discourses, such as how people talk about games, comics, radio, and books.
-A mechanism for their production may be called an "apparatus."
+A mechanism for the production of these components may be called an "apparatus."

 An apparatus is not exactly a form or template.
 It's a relation machine.
 It helps people to sense and make sense of media in fiction&mdash;to measure media, build vocabularies for media, and move between, within, across, beyond, and to media.